 - Language certificate (if applicable)

-- Other certificates that related to the field you're applying (if applicable)
+- Certificates related to the applied field (if applicable)

 I. RIGHTS AND OBLIGATIONS

 - Receive educational programs prepared by host universities.